sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > -   **./Device/Vendor/MSFT/Policy/Result/Start/StartLayout** to query the current value of the policy.

 <p style="margin-left: 20px">Allows you to override the default Start layout and prevents the user from changing it.
+If both user and device policies are set, the user policy will be used.

 <p style="margin-left: 20px">This policy is described in [Start/StartLayout Examples](#startlayout-examples) later in this topic.